JAlcocerT/JAlcocerT/content/blog/ai-comercial-readweb.md

 ---
-title: "Ask the Web with Streamlit and AI"
+title: "Ask the Web with Streamlit and AI - Looking for a Job?"
 date: 2024-10-17
 draft: false
 tags: ["Gen-AI","Python","Dev"]